Minnesota Anti-SLAPP Statute

 READ MORE →Remedies for Violations of Minnesota Franchise Act Under the Minnesota Franchise Act (MFA) there is a private right of action for franchisees, and anyone who violates the MFA is liable to the …

-READ MORE →The Truth in Lending Act (TILA) was originally passed in 1968 and focuses on the uniform disclosure of credit terms to facilitate consumers shopping for the best credit terms available to them. …
+READ MORE →The Truth in Lending Act (TILA) was enacted on May 29, 1968, as Title I of the Consumer Credit Protection Act, and it focuses on the uniform disclosure of credit terms so that you can compare and shop …

 READ MORE →Conversion is unlawfully taking or using someone’s property in a way that prevents the lawful owner from enjoying the full rights and benefits of ownership.
 This article explains conversion law in …